lhcb/impactkit-proceedings/contrib-04-HOP-LoKi-Functor/ProceedingHOP.md

 ## Introduction

 The goal of this project is to create a new LoKi functor to implement the ideas of the HOP mass, discussed in https://cds.cern.ch/record/2102345?ln=en.
 This tool is conceived to exploit the kinematic characteristics of $B$ decays into final states involving electrons, by computing a mass in which the bremsstrahlung losses are balanced along the $B$ momentum.
-In particular, the team needs to check if the $p_{\mathrm{T}}$ with respect to the $B$ flight direction is implemented, and if not, do so.
-Afterwards, implement HOP and the validation variables discussed in the note ($\theta(ee)$ and $\theta(hadrons)$).
+The $p_{\mathrm{T}}$ with respect to the $B$ flight direction is already implemented in the LoKi code.
+We use this latter in the HOP tool.
 This shares the physics content with the TupleTool, so collaboration between the two teams is foreseen.

 ## Physics details